 Selecting the Right Energizer

-Energizer, fence charger, fencer, fence controller, power unit—all these terms refer to that little box responsible for the big jolt you get if you touch an electric fence.
-It works by converting household electricity or battery generated power into higher voltage, then sending the current through fence wires in steady, short bursts.
+Energizer, fence charger, fencer, fence controller, power unit — all these terms refer to that little box responsible for the big jolt you get if you touch an electric fence.
+It works by converting household electricity or battery generated power into a higher voltage, then sending the current through fence wires in steady, short bursts.
 You can hear the energizer’s slow click–click–click as it sends out the pulses.

 “Miles of fence” is one way to measure an energizer’s output.
 The term doesn’t refer to the length of the fence itself but to the total length of all the individual hot wires.
 As an industry term, “miles of fence” is measured in a single continuous strand, three feet off the ground and free of weeds.
 In other words, it’s determined under ideal laboratory conditions.
 In actual field conditions, the distance a pulse can travel along a wire is considerably less due to climate, weed load, fence construction, wire gauge, and the electromagnetic resistance arising when two or more wires are strung parallel to each other.
 Still, it’s a starting place for determining the appropriate size for an energizer.